 He's got the look, the height and the flair for the theatrical down cold.
 So basically, if Dee Snider of Twisted Sister can move a little and cut a promo as well as he can write an anti-authority anthem, he might have success in yet another form of entertainment.
 Our only request is that he enters the ring through a manhole cover, just like he does on the Come Out and Play album cover.

-Really, our first choice would be to cast Aerosmith's lead singer as an evil ("heel"), fast-talking manager along the lines of "The Mouth of the South," Jimmy Hart.
-But we're sure all the cardio he puts in tearing across concert stages has kept him in ring shape.
+Really, our first choice would be to cast Aerosmith‘s lead singer as an evil (“heel“), fast-talking manager along the lines of “The Mouth of the South,” Jimmy Hart.
+But we’re sure all the cardio Steven Tyler puts in tearing across concert stages has kept him in ring shape.
 Plus, he might be the only one on this list who could challenge the mighty Ric Flair for the flamboyant wardrobe heavyweight championship of the world.

-The master of shock-rock might be the only performer who has "died" more times than the Undertaker, and gets our vote as the rock star turned wrestler best suited to ending the Dead Man's famous undefeated Wrestlemania streak.
-Of course, we'd also like to see him go head-to-head with fellow reptile enthusiast Jake "The Snake" Roberts.
+The master of shock-rock, Alice Cooper, might be the only performer who has “died” more times than the Undertaker, and gets our vote as the rock star turned wrestler best suited to ending the Dead Man’s famous undefeated Wrestlemania streak.
+Of course, we’d also like to see him go head-to-head with fellow reptile enthusiast Jake “The Snake” Roberts.

 Speaking of guys who've come back from the dead: Exactly why couldn't Motley Crue's bassist and modern-day renaissance man Nikki Sixx add one more hobby to his already busy days by becoming a wrestler?
 Think about it: He's got more tattoos than C.M.
 Punk, has re-invented his look more times than Mick Foley, and certainly knows how to keep a feud interesting.
 Welcome to the Theatre of Pain!